chichiwang/notes/computing/crash_course/glossary/README.md

 A physical electronic/electromechanical device implementing a boolean function.
 It performs a logical operation on one or more binary inputs to produce a single binary output.

 ## [Microarchitecture](https://en.wikipedia.org/wiki/Microarchitecture)
-In computer engineering, microarchitecture, also called computer organization, is the way a given instruction set architecture (ISA) is implemented in a particular [processor](#central-processing-unit).
+In computer engineering, _microarchitecture_, also called _computer organization_, is the way a given instruction set architecture (ISA) is implemented in a particular [processor](#central-processing-unit).

 ## [Memory Address](https://en.wikipedia.org/wiki/Memory_address)
 A reference to a specific memory location used at various levels of software and hardware.
 Memory addresses are fixed-length sequences of digits conventionally displayed and manipulated as unsigned integers.

 ## [Multiplexer](https://en.wikipedia.org/wiki/Multiplexer)
-A multiplexer (or mux/data selector) is a device that selects between several analog or digital input signals and forwards it to a single output line.
+A _multiplexer_ (or _mux_/_data selector_) is a device that selects between several analog or digital input signals and forwards it to a single output line.

 ## [Non-Volatile Memory](https://en.wikipedia.org/wiki/Non-volatile_memory)
 A type of computer memory that can retrieve stored data even after having been power cycled.

 ## [Operation Code](https://en.wikipedia.org/wiki/Opcode)
-An operation code (also known as opcode, instruction machine code, instruction code, instruction syllable, instruction parcel, or opstring) is the portion of a machine language instruction that specifies the operation to be performed.
+An _operation code_ (also known as _opcode_, _instruction machine code_, _instruction code_, _instruction syllable_, _instruction parcel_, or _opstring_) is the portion of a machine language instruction that specifies the operation to be performed.
 Besides the opcode itself, most instructions specify the data they will process in the form of operands.

 ## [Positional Notation](https://en.wikipedia.org/wiki/Positional_notation)
 A way of representing the values of a positional system (a numeral system in which the contribution of a digit to the value of a number is the product of the value of the digit by a factor determined by the position of the digit).

 ## [Random-Access Memory](https://en.wikipedia.org/wiki/Random-access_memory)
-Random-access memory (RAM) is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.
+_Random-access memory_ (_RAM_) is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.
 Most RAM is [volatile](#volatile-memory).

 ## [Register](https://en.wikipedia.org/wiki/Processor_register)
-A processor register (or CPU register) is a quickly accessible location available to a computer's processors.
+A _processor register_ (or _CPU register_) is a quickly accessible location available to a computer's processors.
 Registers usually consist of a small amount of fast storage and may be read-only or write-only.
 Some registers may have specific hardware functions.

 ## [Relay](https://en.wikipedia.org/wiki/Relay)
 Electronically controlled, mechanical switches.
 In a relay a control wire connected to a coil of wire which is used to create an electromagnetic field when current flows through.
 This field attracts a metal arm inside the relay, completing a circuit.
 ![Diagram of a relay](./relay.jpg)

 ## [Ripple-Carry Adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder)
-A ripple-carry adder is a circuit that utilizes multiple [full adders](#full-adder) to add _N_-bit numbers.
+A _ripple-carry adder_ is a circuit that utilizes multiple [full adders](#full-adder) to add _N_-bit numbers.
 Each full adder inputs a C<sub>in</sub>, which is the C<sub>out</sub> of the previous adder.
 This kind of adder is called a ripper-carry adder (RCA) because each carry bit "ripples" to the next full adder.
 The first (and only the first) full adder may be replaced with a [half adder](#half-adder) under the assumption that C<sub>in</sub> = 0.

 ## [Sequential Logic](https://en.wikipedia.org/wiki/Sequential_logic)
 A type of [logic circuit](#logic-gate) whose output depends not only on the present value of its input signals but on the sequence of past inputs (the input history).

 ## [Static Random-Access Memory](https://en.wikipedia.org/wiki/Static_random-access_memory)
-Static Random-Access Memory (SRAM) is a type of [RAM](#random-access-memory) that uses latching circuitry ([flip-flop](#flip-flop)) to store each bit.
+_Static Random-Access Memory_ (_SRAM_) is a type of [RAM](#random-access-memory) that uses latching circuitry ([flip-flop](#flip-flop)) to store each bit.
 SRAM is [volatile memory](#volatile-memory): data is lost whenever power is removed.

 ## [Transistor](https://en.wikipedia.org/wiki/Transistor)
-Similar to a [relay](#relay) or [vacuum tube](#vacuum-tube) a transistor is a switch that can be opened or closed via the application of a current to a control wire.
+Similar to a [relay](#relay) or [vacuum tube](#vacuum-tube) a _transistor_ is a switch that can be opened or closed via the application of a current to a control wire.
 Typically a transistor consists of two electrodes separated by a gate electrode (a semiconductor).
 By changing the electrical charge of the gate, the conductivity of the semiconductor could be manipulated.

 ## [Vacuum Tube](https://en.wikipedia.org/wiki/Vacuum_tube)
 A device that controls electric current flow in a high vacuum between electrodes to which an electric potential difference has been applied.